Polymer/old-docs-site/app/2.0/docs/tools/polymer-json.md

 Optional
 Type: `Array` of `String`

-Dependencies that the analyzer component of the Polymer build toolchain can’t discover, and that do not need to be bundled.
+Dependencies that the analyzer component of the Polymer build toolchain can’t discover, possibly because they're not statically imported, and that do not need to be bundled.

 ### shell
 *Required*